Our Safety Promise

 Though most of a construction worker’s skills are gained on the job, safety is one skill set that is learned before a worker enters the construction site.

-Accidents are more likely to occur when workers are unsure what to expect.
-Direct discussion of the project and it’s daily goals and activities will cut down on surprises that could cause bodily harm.
+Accidents are more likely to occur when workers are unsure of what to expect.
+Direct discussion of the project and its daily goals and activities will cut down on surprises that could cause bodily harm.

 To enforce construction site safety, be sure to have proper documentation of everything that is going to be done on-site.